General

 twenty-five men were detached to General James Potter's in

-had done much to restore confidence; the "Runaway" had entailed a loss
+force had done much to restore confidence; the "Runaway" had

-body of volunteers against the Indians; Council accepted his services,
+against the Indians; Council accepted his services, and in the

 assistance." page 123.